exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

-It is possible to co-locate multiple Kubernetes *Services* on a single Exoscale NLB instance (up to 10 services) by creating multiple Kubernetes *Services* and explicitly specifying the ID of the same NLB in the *Service* annotations.
+It is possible to co-locate multiple Kubernetes *Services* on a single Exoscale NLB instance (up to 10 services) by creating multiple Kubernetes *Services* and explicitly specifying the ID of the same NLB ID in the *Service* annotations.
 Here is an example of 2 different Kubernetes *Services* created on the same NLB
 instance:

 ```yaml